-Back Up and Restore Data Using Samsung Cloud
+Back up and restore data using Samsung Cloud

 If you accidentally delete a file on your phone, don't panic.
 When you back up and restore your content using Samsung Cloud, you'll be able to download the file again.
 You can even restore files and sync data on other devices when you are logged into your Samsung account.
-Read on to learn how to back up all your important content.

-Files larger than 1 GB can't be backed up to Samsung Cloud.
+Note: Files larger than 1 GB can't be backed up to Samsung Cloud.

 Backing up your data is a little different than syncing.
 When you back up, you save files from a device to the cloud, so they can be redownloaded later.
 These files won't automatically appear on your other devices unless you manually restore them.
 Syncing, on the other hand, just adds updated information to a device.

 Here are some apps on your phone that support the back up and restore feature: